MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Enter-PSSession.md

 The first command uses the `Enter-PSSession` cmdlet to start an interactive session with Server01, a remote computer.
 When the session starts, the command prompt changes to include the computer name.

-The second command gets the Windows PowerShell process and redirects the output to the Process.txt file.
+The second command gets the PowerShell process and redirects the output to the Process.txt file.
 The command is submitted to the remote computer, and the file is saved on the remote computer.

 The third command uses the **Exit** keyword to end the interactive session and close the connection.
 The fourth command confirms that the Process.txt file is on the remote computer.
 A `Get-ChildItem` ("dir") command on the local computer cannot find the file.